I Heart Huckabees: Box office

-I Heart Huckabees opened in a limited release on October 1, 2004, earning $292,177 and ranking number 24 in the weekend's box office.
-The film was granted a wide release three weeks later on October 22, earning $2,902,468, ranking tenth in the box office.
-At the end of its run, the film grossed $12,785,432 domestically and $7,286,740 overseas for a worldwide total of $20,072,172.
+I Heart Huckabees opened in a limited release October 1, 2004, earning $292,177, and ranking number 24 in the weekend's box office.
+The film was granted a wide release three weeks later on October 22, earning $2,902,468, and ranking tenth at the box office.
+At the end of its run, the film grossed $12,785,432 domestically, and $7,286,740 overseas, for a worldwide total of $20,072,172.

 Reception

-The film received mixed to positive reviews from critics.
-Some critics were displeased with the existential subject matter and said the script was unfocused, while others celebrated its performances (especially Wahlberg as Tommy Corn) and originality.
-Review aggregator website Rotten Tomatoes gives the film a 63% rating based on 192 reviews, with an average rating of 6.30/10.
-The site's consensus states: "I Heart Huckabees certainly isn't for everyone, but audiences attuned to its quirky wavelength will find a singularly brainy screwball comedy that refuses to pander."
-Metacritic reports a 55 out of 100 rating based on 40 critics, indicating "mixed or average reviews".
+The film received mixed-to-positive reviews from critics.
+Some critics were displeased with the existential subject matter, and said the script was unfocused, while others celebrated its performances (especially Wahlberg's) and originality.
+Metacritic reports a 55 rating out of 100, based on 40 critics, indicating "mixed or average" reviews.

-In an article for New Review of Film and Television Studies film scholar, Kim Wilkins labelled the dialogue in I Heart Huckabees "hyper-dialogue," which is described as "intensified, unevenly fluctuating, and often ironically inflected use of dialogue in the place of action".
+In an article for New Review of Film and Television Studies, film scholar Kim Wilkins labeled the dialogue in I Heart Huckabees "hyper-dialogue", which is described as "intensified, unevenly fluctuating, and often ironically inflected use of dialogue in the place of action".